MaxvandenBoom/MEF_import/README.md

 Data preparation
 ----------------
-1. Put all the MEF files for different channels/electrodes of a single recording session under a single directory.
+1. Put all the MEF files for different channels/electrodes of a single recording session into a single directory.
 1. A data sample, 'sample_mef' folder, is included in the package (passwords: 'erlichda' for Subject password; 'sieve' for Session password; no password required for Data password).

 Input MEF data